sschepis/dogethereum-agents/README.md

 - Open IntelliJ IDEA
 - Import project as Maven
 - Configuration file
-  - Create a custom configuration file by making a copy of the sample configuration file dogethereum-agents/src/main/resources/dogethereum-agents.sample.conf and place it anywhere you want, e.g. /home/yourUser/dogethereum-agents.conf
+  - Create a custom configuration file by making a copy of the sample configuration file sysethereum-agents/src/main/resources/sysethereum-agents.sample.conf and place it anywhere you want, e.g. /home/yourUser/sysethereum-agents.conf
   - Edit these entries to point to your computer paths
     - truffle.build.contracts.directory
     - data.directory
     - operator.private.key.file.path
   - Note: On windows paths have to be between "" and with a double backslash \\ as separator.
-E.g. data.directory = "D:\\dogethereum-agents\\storage\\data"
+E.g. data.directory = "D:\\sysethereum-agents\\storage\\data"
 - Create Run configuration
   - In Run/Edit Configurations... add a new "Application" configuration
   - Set parameters like this
     - Name: Main local
-    - Main class: "org.dogethereum.agents.Main"
+    - Main class: "org.sysethereum.agents.Main"
-    - VM options: -Ddogethereum.agents.conf.file=path_to_configuration_file_copy
+    - VM options: -Dsysethereum.agents.conf.file=path_to_configuration_file_copy
   - Note: On windows paths have to use the double backslash as separator.